Couple facing murder charges escapes during extradition

-TUCSON, Ariz. — Authorities say a couple suspected in a Tucson murder have escaped while being extradited from New York to Arizona.
+TUCSON, Ariz. — A couple suspected in a Tucson murder have escaped after overpowering two security guards while being extradited from New York to Arizona, authorities said Tuesday.

-Tucson police say 56-year-old Blane Barksdale and 59-year-old Susan Barksdale reportedly overpowered two security officers Monday evening in Blanding, Utah, which is south of Moab.
+Tucson police said Blane Barksdale, 56, and his 59-year-old wife Susan Barksdale escaped Monday evening in Blanding, Utah, south of Moab.

-Police say the Barksdales were last seen in a pickup truck with an Arizona license plate and they’re possibly driving through Arizona.

-Tucson police say the couple are believed to be armed and dangerous and shouldn’t be approached.
+They were last seen in a pickup truck with an Arizona license plate and possibly driving through Arizona, according to police who said the couple was believed to be armed and dangerous.

-The Barksdales were arrested in May in Henrietta, New York, in connection with the April 16 murder of 72-year-old Frank Bligh in Tucson.
+The two were arrested May 24 in Henrietta, New York, in connection with the murder the previous month of Frank Bligh, 72, in Tucson.

-The two were being extradited to Arizona’s Pima County where authorities say they’re facing first-degree murder charges.
+The Barksdales were being extradited to Arizona’s Pima County where authorities said the two were facing charges of first-degree murder, burglary, arson, felony criminal damage and auto theft.

+The FBI, U.S. Marshals Service and Apache County Sheriff’s Office are assisting in the investigation.

+Bligh was last seen at a Tucson bar one week before an April 16 arson fire at his Tucson home, police said.

 Sign up for Daily Newsletters